heneke/thymeleaf-extras-togglz/README.md

 Usage
 -----

 Add an instance of org.thymeleaf.extras.togglz.dialect.TogglzDialect to your Thymeleaf template engine.
-In your templates, you may not use
+In your templates, you may now use

 ```html
 <div togglz:active="YOUR_FEATURE_NAME">